interledger/interledger.org-developers/src/content/docs/get-started.md

 Interledger Protocol (ILP) is an open protocol suite for sending payments across different ledgers.
 Like the internet, connectors route packets of money across independent networks.
 The open architecture and minimal protocol enable interoperability for any value transfer system.

-**Interledger is not tied to a single company, blockchain, or currency.**
+**Interledger is not tied to a single company, payment network, or currency.**

 <div class="overview-grid">
   <div class="overview-item">